Heyhillary/community-playbook/sub_pages/communities.md

 ### Community Sessions and Survey's

-One of the forms of engagements are community sessions and survey's.
-Community sessions are hosted on Zoom, you can register to attend via tito and survey's on Typeform.
+Common Voice team at Mozilla, host regular community enagements, that are open to community members to take part in.

+The community engagemnts include virtual sessions and survey's, which are shared on [weekly updates](https://discourse.mozilla.org/t/weekly-update-thread-2021/84411).

 #### Upcoming Community Sessions

-- Contribute-athon Global, 14th and 21st
+- Contribute-athon Global, 14th and 21st October

-#### Previous Community Sessions
+#### Previous Community Sessions and surevy

-- Common Voice
+- Common Voice Roadmap 2021 Sessions and survey
-- Accent Capture
+- Accent Capture, Survey
 - Access your own voice data, Community Testing

 ### Common Voice Language Reps

-We would like to trial out a Common Voice reps council to support the community to have even more say in important decisions.
+We have recently introduced a Common Voice reps council to support the community to have even more say in important decisions.

 Common Voice Language Reps aims to